Essen: Essen Minster and treasury

 The former collegiate church of Essen Abbey and nowadays cathedral of the Bishop of Essen is a Gothic hall church made from light sandstone.
 The first church on the premises dates back to between 845 and 870; the current church was constructed after a former church had burnt down in 1275.
 However, the important westwork and crypt have survived from Ottonian times.
 The cathedral is located in the centre of the city which evolved around it.
 It is not spectacular in appearance and the adjacent church St. Johann Baptist, which is located directly within the pedestrian precinct, is often mistakenly referred to as the cathedral.
 The cathedral treasury, however, ranks amongst the most important in Germany since only few art works have been lost over the centuries.
 The most precious exhibit, located within the cathedral, is the Golden Madonna of Essen (around 980), the oldest known sculpture of the Madonna and the oldest free-standing sculpture north of the Alps.
 Other exhibits include the alleged child crown of Emperor Otto III, the eldest preserved seven-branched Christian candelabrum and several other art works from Ottonian times.

 Old Synagogue

 Opened in 1913, the then-New Synagogue served as the central meeting place of Essen's pre-war Jewish community.
 The building ranks as one of the largest and most impressive testimonies of Jewish culture in pre-war Germany.
-In post-war Germany, the former house of worship was bought by the city, used as an exhibition hall and later rededicated as a cultural meeting centre and house of Jewish culture.
+In post-war Germany, following the genocidal reduction of the Jewish population during the Holocaust, the former house of worship was bought by the city, used as an exhibition hall, and later rededicated as a cultural meeting centre and house of Jewish culture.